 If you know someone who is suffering from depression, please give them a little support.
 A word of encouragement, a word of kindness.

-I remember a couple years ago when I was going through a bad spell.
+I remember a couple years ago when I was going through a particularly hard time.
 I have a friend who doesn’t necessarily understand this depression stuff, but she has enough compassion to care anyway.
 She and another friend showed up at my door with a pizza for lunch and a bag of Dove chocolates.
-I was so touched by her thoughtfulness, and it truly helped me.
-Even if it was just a short reprieve, it showed me that someone cared.
+I was so touched by her thoughtfulness.
+Even if it was just a short reprieve, it reminded me that someone cared.

 According to the CDC website, in the year 2010, there were more than 38,000 suicide deaths in the US.
-There were more than 630,000 emergency department visits for self-inflicted injury (many of which were probably suicide attempts).
+There were more than 630,000 emergency department visits for self-inflicted injury.

 Depression is a serious problem.
 It is a real thing.
 People suffering from it need your prayers, your kindness, your support.
 Not your judgments.